 “At school, I was totally immersed and focused on art.
-I really enjoyed doing it but I didn’t enjoy my teacher that much.
+I really enjoyed doing it, but I didn’t enjoy my teacher that much.
 It was my biology teacher who had the impact, teaching me about nature and the way things worked.”

-Julie’s early career saw her working in a veterinary laboratory and in medical laboratories but she still missed the art part of her life.
-“I decided to do some night classes while I was living in London and my love of art came back to me.”
+Julie’s early career saw her working in a veterinary laboratory and in medical laboratories, but she still missed the art part of her life.
+“I decided to do some night classes while I was living in London, and my love of art came back to me.”
 Returning home from her overseas travels, Julie enrolled in a textiles course to learn about dyeing, spinning and weaving.
-“I had a ball and I haven’t stopped since,” she explains, looking back on her 30 years in the art world.
+“I had a ball, and I haven’t stopped since,” she explains, looking back on her 30 years in the art world.

 “I had a studio in North Melbourne and taught at RMIT Textiles.
 Eventually, I met someone and relocated to Canberra, which is where I am now.
-This has enabled me to continue on with my studies in the arts at ANU, where I started and completed a Master of Arts.
+This has enabled me to continue my studies in the arts at ANU, where I started and completed a Master of Arts.
 These studies reconnected me with science as I found myself fermenting fruit onto fabrics and using a lab where I could carry out experiments.
 I came full circle and realised that my artistic practice is actually heavily aligned with science and that it is valid to merge the two.”

 Julie creates complex works with many layers and messages that blend science and art.
 “I spend a lot of time doing research and jotting down notes to get a grasp of what it is I want to convey,” she says.
 “I like to learn new things.
-When I was researching Charles Darwin for a particular project, I came up with a series of glassworks engraved with hybrid creatures, to represent the fears surrounding the publication of his book The Origin of the Species.”
+When I was researching Charles Darwin for a particular project, I came up with a series of glassworks engraved with hybrid creatures to represent the fears surrounding the publication of his book The Origin of the Species.”

 After researching Charles Darwin, Julie decided to pay homage to the unknown female botanical collectors of seaweeds in the 19th century.
 This became part of an exhibition called ‘The Hidden Sex’, celebrating the women who worked for male scientists but were never acknowledged for their efforts.

-One of Julie’s works, ‘Submerged’ is created from collected seaweeds, to represent the women collecting seaweed from the ocean while kitted out in boots, petticoats, crinoline, gloves and hats.
-“I cyanotyped the work in different shades of blue so the viewer feels like they are moving but the name reflects that women were submerged and seen as decorative items even when they pursued careers.”
+One of Julie’s works, ‘Submerged’ is created from collected seaweeds to represent the women collecting seaweed from the ocean while kitted out in boots, petticoats, crinoline, gloves and hats.
+“I cyanotyped the work in different shades of blue, so the viewer feels like they are moving, but the name reflects that women were submerged and seen as decorative items even when they pursued careers.”